RsLogix 500 - Allen Bradley Micrologix Data Logging

 1. First we will create a new project with the processor type of a “Micrologix 1100 Series A”.

-2. The on the left pane scroll down to Data Logging and double click Configuration.
+2. Then on the left pane, scroll down to Data Logging and double click "Configuration".

-3. For this example we will record 10 records.
-This is a first in, last out system, so if we continue to write data the oldest records will be overwritten.
+4. For this example we will record 10 records.
+This is a first in, last out system, so if we continue to write data then the oldest records will be overwritten.

 So let’s enter B3:0 and press the select key.
 You will now see it added to the “Current Address List”.

-15. Now we may save this data to Excel and manipulate it as we need or import it into our data system as we need too.
+16. Now we may save this data to Excel and manipulate it as we need or import it into our data system as we need to.

 While this is a manual method of data logging, it doesn’t take much to modify the GetDataLog.exe file to make it fairly automated.
 You can already schedule automatic polls of the data under the Configuration menu.
 With a few modifications to the exe file you can customize the column descriptions and add your paths of your PLCs permanently into the file.